-For many people, it is easier to go alone since it’s one less person that you have to worry about.
+For many people, it is easier to go alone since it’s one less person you have to worry about.
 Some patients find having a companion is more stressful or difficult than traveling alone.

 So while taking a companion is a nice way to have support during this journey, there is potential that you can be just as comfortable either way as there is less to think about when on your own.